tapuia/rust-book-pt-br/src/ch10-00-generics.md

 ## Removing Duplication by Extracting a Function

-## Removendo Duplicatas por meio da Extração de uma Função
+## Removendo Duplicação por meio da Extração de uma Função

 Before getting into generics syntax, let’s first review a technique for dealing with duplication that doesn’t use generic types: extracting a function.
 Once